Is There a Dimmer Outlook Ahead for Zendesk, Inc.?

 Insider Trading

-Geschke John, the CLO and Chief of Staff of Zendesk, Inc., sold 5,500 shares at $103.62 during a trade that took place back on Sep 02, which means that Geschke John is holding 29,719 shares at $569,910 based on the most recent closing price.
+Gennaro Norman, the President of Sales of Zendesk, Inc., sold 1,000 shares at $97.00 during a trade that took place back on Sep 11, which means that Gennaro Norman is holding 22,280 shares at $97,000 based on the most recent closing price.

 Stock Fundamentals for ZEN